 In the China-Burma-India theater greater reliance upon individual personal hygiene measures was necessary than in other theaters.
-Units were scattered over a wide area and troop movements across
+Units were scattered over a wide area and troop movements

-warned soldiers to protect the skin from prolonged exposure to direct rays of the sun.
+lectures warned soldiers to protect the skin from prolonged exposure to direct rays of the sun.
 They were told not to work or exercise strenuously in closed spaces.
-As in all tropical climates, it was important
+As in all tropical climates, it was

-to bathe frequently and to drink plenty of cool water.
+important to bathe frequently and to drink plenty of cool water.
 It was a rule never to drink any but boiled or chlorinated water, which the individual usually had to supply for himself during travel.

 It was a common experience in India to remain in good health while in a fixed station only to pick up diarrhea or malaria while traveling.
-Educational literature given to troops prior to train movements
+Educational literature given to troops prior to train

-against eating raw fruits and vegetables unless they had been adequately treated.
+continuously warned against eating raw fruits and vegetables unless they had been adequately treated.

 A constant educational program was carried on by the China-Burma-India theater antimalaria organization to remind individuals of the dangers of malaria and what they could do to protect

 themselves.
 Greatest emphasis was placed on the importance of repellents, protective clothing, bed nets, sprays, and atabrine.
-The troops were reminded repeatedly that they had all the instruments of
+The troops were reminded repeatedly that they had all the

-protection; it was up to them, as individuals, to utilize them.
+instruments of protection; it was up to them, as individuals, to utilize them.